-The GHIT Fund requires each HTLP project to have a collaboration with one of the three leading drug development PDPs as a partner: Medicines for Malaria Venture (MMV), Drugs for Neglected Diseases initiative (DNDi), and the Global Alliance for TB Drug Development (GATB).
+The GHIT Fund requires each HTLP project to have a collaboration with one of the three leading drug development PDPs as a partner: Medicines for Malaria Venture (MMV), Drugs for Neglected Diseases initiative (DNDi), and TB Alliance.
 A partnership with one of the above PDPs needs to have been solidified at the time of ITA and proposal submission.